 Environmental Social Governance Controversies over environmental impact (pollution, poor waste management, damage to biodiversity: legal consequences for the company (risk of fines, legal action).
 Unsuited to the fight against climate change and the Energy and Ecological Transition (TEE) and obsolete economic models (thermal engines, coal production, etc.) Production equipment or buildings, in the company or at one of its suppliers, exposed to extreme weather events, which could lead to damage or disruption of the production chain Inadequate forward-looking management of jobs and skills and inappropriate human resources (lack of training, demotivation of employees, lack of appropriate resources), leading to difficulties in ensuring the company's production and meeting customer needs.
 Serious violations of human rights (forced labor, child labor) leading to legal consequences (lawsuits, fines) and commercial consequences (consumer boycotts, risk to image).
-Unhealthy atmosphere in the company, leading to a wave of suicides: legal consequences (lawsuits) and commercial consequences (image, consumer boycott).
+Unhealthy atmosphere in the company, leading to a wave of suicides: legal consequences (lawsuita) and commercial consequences (lawsuita) and commercial consequences (consumer boycotts, risk to image).
 Lack of checks and balances (excessive concentration of power, lack of competence or involvement of directors) in the management of the company, leading to poor decisions that penalize the company's economic performance.
-Corruption, lack of integrity, tax evasion, conflicts of interest with legal consequences (fines) for the company, financial penalties, closure of access to certain markets Absence or inadequacy of risk management systems within the company, including about environmental and social risks, leading to excessive and unmeasured risk-taking and poor economic performance.
+Corruption, lack of integrity, tax evasion, conflicts of interest with legal consequences (fines) for the company, financial penalties, closure of access to certain markets Absence or inadequacy of risk management systems within the company, including about environmental and appiel risk leading to commercial consequences (image, excessive and unmeasured risk-taking consumer boycott). and poor economic performance.